SOC 2® Compliance: Requirements, Audit Process, and Benefits for Business Growth

 Rob Gutierrez

-Prospects, customers, and business partners require proof that organizations have sufficient data protection controls in place to protect sensitive and personally identifiable information.
+In order to trust that a business will protect their sensitive and personally identifiable information, prospects, customers, and business partners require proof that organizations have sufficient data protection controls in place.
 SOC 2 compliance can offer them that assurance.

-This article covers all the nitty-gritty details of SOC 2 compliance.
-We explain compliance requirements, the audit process, typical costs, and answer frequently asked questions about SOC 2 to help you decide if pursuing compliance is the right move for your business.
-If you’re looking to dive even deeper into the framework and best practices for achieving compliance, check out our SOC 2 Compliance Hub with 35+ articles and free compliance resources.
+This article covers all the nitty-gritty details of SOC 2 compliance to help you decide if pursuing compliance is the right move for your business.

 Data security and privacy are growing concerns for today’s consumers.
 Organizations must be able to demonstrate that they can effectively protect customer data against increasingly sophisticated attacks in order to survive in the marketplace.